-The GlobalSizedFieldLocator metric is similar to the GlobalDiskLocator metric except that it searches the entire image for fields of a given size.
+The GlobalSizedFieldLocator metric is similar to the GlobalSizedDiskLocator metric.
 This is useful for finding one or more fields in images where the field is not in the expected location or unknown.
 This is also efficient when multiple fields are present in the image.